hadley/adv-r/Computing-on-the-language.md

 #       \- "b"
 ```

 This behaviour might be ok, but we probably just want assignment into whole objects, not assignment that modifies some property of the object.
-Drawing the tree for that quoted object helps us see what condition we should test for - we want the object on the left hand side of assignment to be a call.
+Drawing the tree for that quoted object helps us see what condition we should test for - we want the object on the left hand side of assignment to be a name.
 This gives the final version of the `find_assign` function.

 ```R
 find_assign <- function(obj) {